tarekmagdysayed/udacity-predicting-uber-rider-retention/Capstone Project Report.md

 Outliers for 'weekday_pct': 0
 ```

-For other non-numerical variables, I checked unique values of `city` and `phone` and ranges for `signup_date` and `last_trip_date`.
+**Non-numerical variable**: I checked unique values of `city` and `phone` and ranges for `signup_date` and `last_trip_date`.
 It shows all users are located in three different city: "King's Landing", "Astapor" and "Winterfell" and they all use "iPhone" or "Android" cellphone.
 As the project background, all the users signed up for an Uber account in January 2014 and took a last trip between 2014-01-01 and 2014-07-01.

 **Target variable:** As mentioned before, I assume the current date is "2014-07-01" and a user retained if the `last_trip_date` is after "2014-06-01", which means this user is still considered an "active" user.
 Therefore, I created a boolean variable `active` as target variable indicating if the user is retained after signed up.
 Because this target variable was derived from `last_trip_date`, I droped this column.